Daniel-0liver/Daniel-0liver/README.md

 - 👋 Hi, I’m @Daniel-0liver
 - 👀 I’m interested in android
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and kotlin
-- 💞️ I’m looking to collaborate on games mobile
+- 💞️ I’m looking to collaborate on mobile projects
 - 📫 How to reach me dtoliverbr@gmail.com

 <!---